 Venice, Florida 34284

 Established in 1987, we are a group of people who are interested in the collector car hobby.
 Throughout the year, our members enjoy participating in such activities as parades, organized car shows, monthly club meetings, a Christmas party, “Breakfast at the Beach”, pot-luck suppers, car caravan tours, and community activities.
-Every second Sunday in February, we host a last collector car show to benefit scholarships for the Venice High School senior.
+Every last Sunday in March, we host a collector car show to benefit several local charities.
 Please join us for our monthly car tour, it's open to everyone.

 1856 Poppy Circle